Struggling with Anger Issues? Help is Available

 Don’t let the pressure of being perfect prevent you from seeking help.
 If you are women between the ages of 30 and 50 and find yourself relating to what’s been shared in this post, help is out there.
 Taking the step of finding a counselor can be daunting, but it can lead to incredible freedom in your life.
 Counseling can help in ways you might not even realize.

 Remember, you are not alone.
 Anxiety is common and treatable.
-A professional, established counselor will come alongside you during this season of life and equip with the tools to take on your anxiety.
+Newport Beach Christian Counseling provides professional, established counselors who will come alongside you during this season of life and equip you with the tools to take on your anxiety.

 Photos: